-The Charlotte-Mecklenburg Utilities water tower at Pecan Avenue and East Eight Street is an Elizabeth landmark.
+The Charlotte-Mecklenburg Utilities Water Tower at Pecan Avenue and East Eight Street is an iconic symbol in Elizabeth.

-P-1.
-Preserve the existing character of the portion of Independence Park southeast of Hawthorne Lane.
+P1.
+Maintain the passive character of the portion of Independence Park south of Hawthorne Lane.

 Independence Park south of Hawthorne Lane is a green tree-covered refuge amidst the bustle of nearby schools, hospitals, offices, and businesses.
-The character of this section of the park should be preserved.
+It is a place of gardens, pathways, and sitting areas, more suitable for walking and quiet contemplation than for active recreational activities.
+This area of the park should remain free of ball fields, playgrounds, athletic courts, and the like, retaining its passive nature.
 The following improvements in support of this policy should be considered:

-- Removing the asphalt surface parking area adjacent to the rose garden and landscaping the area to blend with surrounding parkland, and possibly expanding the rose garden into this area. - Limiting future improvements in this area to those that do not generate significant additional vehicle traffic. - Creating recessed on-street parking along the edge of the park in places where it will not disturb large mature trees or steep slopes. - Expanding and enhancing the pedestrian-friendly environment and establishing pedestrian connections from this area to the surrounding neighborhood. - Providing safe pedestrian connections across Hawthorne Lane.
+- Removing the asphalt surface parking area adjacent to the rose garden and landscaping the area to blend with surrounding parkland, and possibly expanding the rose garden into this area. - Creating recessed on-street parking along the edge of the park in places where it will not disturb large mature trees or steep slopes. - · Providing a gathering area near the rose garden to accommodate small groups and events. - Expanding and enhancing pedestrian connections from this area to the surrounding neighborhood. - Providing safe pedestrian connections across Hawthorne Lane.

-P-2.
+P2.
 Maintain public parks, Hawthorne Recreation Center, Grady Cole Center, and American Legion Memorial Stadium in good condition and make them available for use by the community to the greatest extent feasible.

 The plan area is home to a 21,000-seat regionallyserving municipal stadium, two indoor civic/ recreational facilities, neighborhood playgrounds, basketball and tennis courts, and ball fields.
 The useful life and functionality of these amenities should be extended through diligent scheduled maintenance and upgrade or replacement of facilities as they become outmoded or obsolete.
 The following actions are intended to support this policy: